Glareone/SSR-Isomorphing-Application-Ractive-Nodejs-Express/readme.md

+## Hydration.
+Hydration and Rehydration types
+More information about Hydration you may find in wiki: [hydration](https://en.wikipedia.org/wiki/Hydration_(web_development))

 ### Purposes:
 This codebase was created to demonstrate a fully fledged fullstack application built with Ractive including CRUD operations, authentication, routing, pagination, and more.